taylorjbrown/groupme-rust-stats/README.md

 	- Look at the networking tab
 	- Find the URL that matches this pattern:
 		- https://api.groupme.com/v3/groups/0000000/messages?acceptFiles=1&limit=10
-		- 0000000 -> This is the chat's Id, used as the in settings file `<Groupme_Chat_Ids>`
+		- 0000000 -> This is the chat's Id, used in settings file as `<Groupme_Chat_Ids>`